By Heather Radu –

 Many generous donors sponsor children, conduct fund-raising events, and give to keep Dorie’s Promise running.
 But we recently learned about the most unique fund-raising effort conducted in 2016: a former resident organized it.

 Originally, she told nearby residents she was raising money for children in an orphanage in Guatemala.
-When she and a friend set up a lemonade stand, Abigail made a Guatemalan flag to attach to their collection jar.
+When she and a friend set up a lemonade stand, Maria made a Guatemalan flag to attach to their collection jar.

 However, another one that really touched her heart came from a 22-year-old cousin.
 After she talked about the drive, he gave her everything in his wallet—twenty dollars. $20.
 She tried to return it, but he insisted she keep it.

-“We are so proud of Abigail,” her father says.
+“We are so proud of Maria,” her father says.
 “She has this huge heart and desire to help people, and talks about this quite a bit.
 We were not surprised when she decided she wanted to raise money for her orphanage.
 I suspect she will want to do it again.”

 Such stories put a smile on our face, too.